aerospike/avs-client-python/README.md

 # Aerospike Proximus Vector Client Python
 Python client for Aerospike Proximus VectorDB

+## Prerequisites
+ - Python 3.7 or higher
+ - pip version 9.0.1 or higher

 ## Using the client from your application using pip
 To resolve the client packages using pip, add the following to $HOME/.pip/pip.conf